isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-animals-eat-cockroaches.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: What Animals Eat Cockroaches?
 Predators
-$12025-05-19T00:00:00+00:00
 categories:
 - Cockroaches
 - Guide
 tags: []
 slug: /what-animals-eat-cockroaches/
-$12025-05-19T00:00:00+03:00
 ---

 There are some know cockroach predators that can help you keep off those [chemical roach killers](https://pestpolicy.com/best-roach-killer-for-apartments/) and also cut on the pest control costs.
 On
-* what animals eat cockroaches; they include some reptiles, amphibians, avians, and mammals - including rats, bearded dragons, leopard geckos, frogs, and toads. *
+* what animals eat cockroaches; they include some reptiles, amphibians, avians, and mammals - includingÂ rats, bearded dragons, leopard geckos, frogs, and toads. *
-*Other animals include mice, skinks, parasitoid wasps, hedgehogs, some beetles, panther chameleons, iguanas, some birds, Entomopathogenic fungi, monitor lizards. *
+*Other animals include mice, skinks, parasitoid wasps, hedgehogs, some beetles, panther chameleons, iguanas, some birds, Entomopathogenic fungi, monitor lizards.Â *
 [amazon bestseller="Best Roach Killers" items="2" template="table"]
 ## What Animals Eat Cockroaches?
 Roach Predators?
 But how are roach eaters helpful?
 These bugs will trim down the roach population.
 They'll invade them in their ecosystem or natural habitat including